Table Of Contents

 The advent of Ethernet as a MAN and WAN technology imposes a new set of OAM requirements on Ethernet's traditional operations, which were centered on enterprise networks only.
 The expansion of Ethernet technology into the domain of service providers, where networks are substantially larger and more complex than enterprise networks and the user-base is wider, makes operational management of link uptime crucial.
 More importantly, the timeliness in isolating and responding to a failure becomes mandatory for normal day-to-day operations, and OAM translates directly to the competitiveness of the service provider.

-Your Cisco IOS software release may not support all of the features documented in this module.
-To reach links to specific feature documentation in this module and to see a list of the releases in which each feature is supported, use the "Feature Information for Enabling Ethernet Local Management Interface" section.
+Your software release may not support all the features documented in this module.
+For the latest feature information and caveats, see the release notes for your platform and software release.
+To find information about the features documented in this module, and to see a list of the releases in which each feature is supported, see the "Feature Information for Enabling Ethernet Local Management Interface" section.

 Contents